aary/cppsockets/README.md

 provided in this library.
 Consider making a link to this header with the `-I` flag to `g++` or `clang++` when compiling.

+### Directory organization
+The directories for this project have been organized as follows

+- `./include` Contains all the header files that are public in the library, `make install` will create symlinks in the root directory for this project for easy including
+- `./src` contains all the private source code for this library.
+Symlinks to the headers in the include/ directory are present along with symlinks to some tests
+- `./tests` contains test cases

 ### License